-Over 50 per cent of remittances to Bangladesh targets low-income households mostly in rural areas.
+Over 50 percent of remittances to Bangladesh target low-income households, mostly in rural areas.
 The money received helps in supplementing household income and buying necessities such as food.

-The process of relocating abroad is usually an expensive endeavour.
-Family members and friends give their contributions to ensure a successful journey and resettlement abroad.
+The process of relocating abroad is usually an expensive endeavor.
+Family members and friends contribute to ensure a successful journey and resettlement abroad.
 Part of the remittances back home are used to offset debts and other credit strains.
 Some of the debts could be historical, taken during times of hardship.

-Some of the Bangladeshi abroad may have intentions of coming back home permanently someday.
-Investments are intended to create a soft landing for such migrants and to give their families a reliable source of income in case remittances fail.
-Investments could be in real estate, financial assets or business.
+Some Bangladeshi abroad may have intentions of coming back home permanently someday.
+Investments are intended to create a soft landing for such migrants and give their families a reliable source of income in case remittances fail.
+Investments could be in real estate, financial assets, or business.

 Apart from mainstream reasons, there are social reasons for sending money home.
 Festivals such as Eid-Ul-Fitr, Eid-Ul-Azha, Pahela Baishakh, and Durga Puja involve expenditures often financed through remittances.
-Weddings and social development initiatives are also some of the reasons diaspora Bangladeshis send money home.
+Weddings and social development initiatives are also why diaspora Bangladeshis send money to Bangladesh.

 There is a gradual shift in allegiance from banks to money transfer service providers for the millions of Bangladeshi diaspora.
 There are many reasons for this phenomenon.
-Some of them include:
+Some of the reasons to make a money transfer to Bangladesh include:

-When sending money to your loved ones in Bangladesh, there are considerations you have to make.
+When sending money to your loved ones in Bangladesh, you have to make considerations.
 Some of them are:

 Sending money anywhere else in the world is as easy as sending money to Bangladesh.
-If you’re looking to send money to another country, here is the list of the most popular destinations.
+So if you’re looking to send money to another country, here is the list of the most popular destinations.